 The time it takes a planet to orbit a sun is the square root of the cube of the distance between them.
 So Tekuo’s year is equivalent to 1.05 Earth years, that is to say 385.33 days.

-Tekuo is around 0.9 times the size of Earth.
+The radius of Tekuo is around 0.9 times that of Earth.
 Earth has a single moon, 0.0123 times its size.
 Tekuo has two moons, Haoni and Suruam.
 Together, these are 0.01 times the size of their planet.